ryanmio/DecodeMe-/TASKS.md

   - [ ] @convo-[conversationTitle]-[conversationDate]
   - [ ] @question-[questionId]
   - [ ] @memory-[memoryName]

+### Bugs and Issues
+- [ ] Need user feedback while user waits for message in chat. implement a "assistant is typing" animation similar to this: https://dev.to/3mustard/create-a-typing-animation-in-react-17o0
+- [ ]

 ### Testing
 - [ ] Test anonymous user flow